UKITE FAQs for TPDs

 How do trainees register for UKITE?

-Once registration is open (1st September), all candidates must register themselves through the UKITE event page (https://www.boa.ac.uk/events/ukite-2023.html) in order for their access to be provided
+All candidates must register themselves through the UKITE event page (https://www.boa.ac.uk/events/ukite-2025.html) in order for their access to be provided

 Prior to the exam, what do TPDs need to do?